 We showed the movie “Frozen” which had just been released on DVD.
 The girls loved the film, and honestly, I think some of them had seen it 4,782 times because they knew all the songs, the dialog, and even the motions.
 Several of them acted out most of the scenes!

-10:15- 12:00- Settling In
+10:15- 12:00am: Settling In

 Not all of the guests ended up sleeping over (I always make it clear to parents that the sleeping over part is optional- some girls love it and others don't), so some girls were picked up at this point.

-Our pick up time the next morning was 9:30am, which gave the girls enough time to wake up, hang out, enjoy a big breakfast of homemade pancakes and bacon before packing up all of their gear!
+Our pick up time the next morning was 9:30 am, which gave the girls enough time to wake up, hang out, enjoy a big breakfast of homemade pancakes and bacon before packing up all of their gear!

 Art Birthday Party Favors

 The guests took home their sketch pads and lip gloss as their party favors.

 If you would like a blank copy of the thank you note, scroll down and sign up below!